gregjotoole/gregjotoole.github.io/README.md

 Nunca dar consejo a nadie a menos que sepas exactamente de que estas hablando.

-The more you try to justify yourself, the more power you give others to judge you.
+The more you try to justify yourself, the more power you give others to judge you. .

-People will do anything if they think they can get away with it.

 What do i think i know and why do i think i know it?